eusebiuuu/assembler-and-executor/README.md

 # Assembler-and-executor

 1. Tasks
-   * Executor
-      * Test the assembler: each instruction, all possible cases
-      * Test the interpreter: each instruction, all possible cases
-      * State file at the end of execution: registers and stack
    * Testing
-      * Project structure refactoring
-      * Complete the asm programs (add printf and scanf) & remove the drivers
+      * Complete the asm programs
       * Define commands to test the programs (assemble and execute the statements)
-      * Test the emulator with various inputs
+      * Test the emulator with the given inputs
    * Improvements
       * Improve the parser and the interpreter for more general uses & handle exceptions
       * Create a lexer